AdamKleo-FS/Adam-SpringDataJPA-Exercises/README.md

 - Look into DTO (data transfer objects), it might be of use.
 - Find a better way to test the CRUD operations, surely having so many postman requests is not the best way to do it

+All documentation, screenshots, execution summaries, query reuslts, etc are included in `src/docs`

 ## Project Structure
 ```